Medical repatriation is the movement of a patient by medical plane or medical helicopter from their current location to their home city or country.

 When a medical repatriation involves a stretcher on a commercial airline then you need to purchase 9 – 12 economy seats on that flight.
 9 seats will usually be laid flat to make room for the stretcher and 2 – 3 more will be required for the accompanying medical staff.
 With a stretcher patient, a Doctor and two nurses are usually required to accompany.

-If a commercial airline flight is not a viable option, then you have the choice of chartering a private air ambulance or plane with sufficient medical equipment on board to undertake the task.
+If a commercial airline flight is not a viable option, then you have the choice of chartering a private air ambulance, medical plane or medical helicopter with sufficient medical equipment on board to undertake the task.

 There are advantages and disadvantages to carrying out a medical repatriation with a private plane.